 - Although the 'no qualifications' rate was 2% below the national average, 4.4% of people have no qualifications and a further 10.3% do not have a level 2 qualification in Milton Keynes.
 (Combined figure of 14.7%.)
-In the most deprived areas, this combined figure is double that, for example it is 26.7% in Bletchley East and 30% in central Milton Keynes.

-- The curriculum is being designed to help close these inequalities and aimed at those most at need of intervention in Milton Keynes in the following areas:
+In the most deprived areas, this combined figure is double that, for example it is 26.7% in Bletchley East and 30% in Central Milton Keynes. - The curriculum is being designed for 24-25, following the new funding rules, to help close skills gaps across the city and aimed at those most at need of intervention. - There will be a focus on the following areas, which aim to address these inequalities:

-- O Employability Skills and employment support, including IT

-- O Health and well-being

-- O Maths and MULTIPLY

-- O ESOL

-- O Family Learning

-- O Support for Young People

-- O Support for the neurodiverse